smithy-lang/smithy-kotlin/CONTRIBUTING.md

 The subject contains succinct description of the change:

-- use the imperative, present tense: "change" not "changed" nor "changes"
+- Use the imperative present tense (e.g., "change" not "changed" nor "changes")
-- don't capitalize first letter
+- Don't capitalize first letter
-- no dot (.) at the end
+- No dot (.) at the end

-#### Body
+#### Body (optional)

-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behavior.
+Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+The body should include the motivation for the change and contrast this with previous behavior.

-#### Footer
+#### Footer (optional)

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.